ibm-cloud-docs/vpc/about-contract.md

 * [`images`](#hpcr_contract_images).
 This subsection is optional.
 * [`volumes`](#hpcr_contract_volumes).
 This subsection is optional.

-Here is a high-level sample of the workload section of the contract.
+The following snippet shows a high-level sample of the workload section of the contract.
 The minimum that a workload section needs is the compose section.
 The other sections can be added based on the requirement.

 ```yaml
 type: workload